AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 discovered by me which the angel who cultivates us should judge worthy to offer to the Lord, as first fruits, or first born."[^235]

+## His Critics are his Eulogists.

-**Origen**\'s critics are his eulogists. **Gieseler** remarks: \"To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever.\"
+Origen\'s critics are his eulogists.
+Gieseler remarks: \"To the wide extended influence of his writings it is to be attributed, that, in the midst of these furious controversies (in the Fifth Century) there remained any freedom of theological speculation whatever.\"

-**Bunsen**: \"Origen\'s death is the real end of free Christianity and, in particular, of free intellectual theology.\"
+Bunsen: \"Origen\'s death is the real end of free Christianity and, in particular, of free intellectual theology.\"

-**Schaff** says: \"Origen is father of the scientific and critical investigation of Scripture.\"
+Schaff says: \"Origen is father of the scientific and critical investigation of Scripture.\"

-**Jerome** says he wrote more than other men can read.
+Jerome says he wrote more than other men can read.

-**Epiphanius**, an opponent, states the number of his works as six thousand.
+Epiphanius, an opponent, states the number of his works as six thousand.
 His books that survive are mostly in Latin, more or less mutilated by translators.

-**Eusebius** says that his life is worthy of being recorded from \"his tender infancy.\" Even when a child \"he was wholly borne away by the desire of becoming a martyr,\" and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father,
+Eusebius says that his life is worthy of being recorded from \"his tender infancy.\" Even when a child \"he was wholly borne away by the desire of becoming a martyr,\" and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father,